dahlke/temporal-vault-dynamic-worker-creds/README.md

 3. The worker pod will automatically restart to pick up the new credentials (due to the `rolloutRestartTargets` configuration).

+> **Note**: The rolling deployment bounces all pods so they can grab their new auth material.
+This approach is used because not all Temporal SDKs support hot swapping of credentials, so this demo is designed to work as an illustration for all SDKs.

 ## Cleanup

 ### Remove Kubernetes Resources